signaturescience/metscale/documentation/figures/figures.md

-This directory contains figures that are displayed in the wiki pages (https://github.com/signaturescience/metagenomics/wiki).
+This directory contains figures that are displayed in readme files and wiki pages (https://github.com/signaturescience/metagenomics/wiki).